Skip to Content

 The beaches are great for surfing.
 Several surfing events have been held on the beach.
 It’s a great place to learn surfing in Australia if you’ve not tried it before!

-As well as beaches, you can visit Noosa National Park, which has a large population of koalas!
-It’s only a small destination, but Noosa is one place you shouldn’t miss when you visit Queensland!
+As well as pristine beaches, you can visit Noosa National Park, which has a large population of koalas!
+It’s only a small destination, but Noosa is one of the Queensland attractions you can’t miss!

 Port Douglas